-The PHA may require a non-disabled resident to transfer from a disabledaccessible/adaptable unit to a unit that is not disabled-accessible/adaptable, when a family needs the unit with the modifications.
-The resident's deposit will be transferred to the new unit and the PHA will pay for moving expenses PHA will conduct a pre-move out inspection.
+The PHA may require a non-disabled resident to transfer from a disabled-accessible/adaptable unit to a unit that is not disabled-accessible/adaptable, when a family needs the unit with the modifications.
+PHA will conduct a pre-move out inspection.
 Based on that inspection, the PHA will determine if full or partial security deposit will be transferred to the new unit.
 If all will be transferred, a new deposit will not be required.
 However, if there is a balance, the family will be responsible for paying the difference.
 In order to assist the resident's permanent, move the PHA will pay for reasonable moving expenses.
 The family will be responsible for paying the remaining deposit balance (if any) at move-in time.

-(also refer to Chapter 4 - Resident Selection and Assignment Plan).
+(Also refer to Chapter 4 - Resident Selection and Assignment Plan).